GET ORDAINED

 Wedding officiants and couples should work together when deciding what to include in a housekeeping list.
 Wedding officiants with previous experience can offer many good suggestions, and couples can add their personal preferences to the mix, creating a personalized (and perfect!) beginning to the wedding ceremony script.

-What to say - Sample script ideas
+What to say - Sample unplugged wedding announcement wording

 Keep things simple, and don’t be afraid to add a little humor to your instructions if it fits the tone of the ceremony.